ronyka77/TheDrawCode/readme.md

 ### Adding New Base Models

-1. Implement the model in `src/models/StackedEnsemble/base/`.
+1. Implement the model in `src/models/StackedEnsemble/base/` (see KNN as an example).
 2. Add the model type to `extra_base_model_type` options in `src/models/ensemble/ensemble_model.py`.
 3. Update the `load_models_from_mlflow` method in `src/models/ensemble/ensemble_model.py`.
 4. Register a new MLflow run ID for your trained model.